-The Pump and Dump Scheme: Description: https://web.archive.org/web/20200804031937im_/https:/financialadda.in/wp-content/uploads/2020/06/c2f60108-656f-460e-88b2-d1e60a7cfecb-696x901.jpg
+The Pump and Dump Scheme:

 The pump and dump scheme is a fraud scheme where the operators buy the shares of the company in big quantities and then spread false rumors about the company that the company is a very good company and it is performing really well.
 This attracts many investors towards the particular stock as they feel it is a great buy.
 Hence, the demand of the stock rises and the price goes up and looking at the increasing prices more investors are attracted towards the stock.
 So, the prices rise further.
 Now, when the prices of these stocks rise to a great level the operators dump (sell) these stocks at a very good profit.
 Hence, the operators earn money and the other investors lose money as the stock price plummets once the operators start dumping the shares.